 Make an informed property purchasing decision that’ll ensure you not just a home, but a sound long-term investment.
 As a first time home buyer there are some great government grants and mortgage programs offered to assist you with your first home purchase.

 Your Buying Options

 You don’t have to use a real estate agent to buy property, buying a home privately can have many benefits and is safer than you might think.

 Home Inspections are a great way to find out information that might not be easily seen to the untrained eye.
 Home Inspectors often find defect we might overlook.
 In the event the home is found deficient in any way prior to closing you might be able to negotiate the repairs before you close the deal.

 When you’re ready to buy property, you need to make an offer.
-Click here for the legal form.
+Legal offer forms are available from a Private Exchange representative.

 When you’re ready to make an offer the best advice is supplied by your Real Estate Lawyer.
 They can provide advice and knowledge to avoid many of the pitfalls when negotiating the terms and conditions of your next home.
 Remember – before you sign any document – seek legal advice first.
 Your lawyer may advise you on matters such as conditions, title issues, mortgage terms, unpaid liens and unpaid taxes on a property before you buy.

 The property transfer process can be drawn out and frustrating.
 Your Real Estate Lawyer will take care of this; items such as mortgage registration, legal documentation, large funds transactions and title registration.

 A great idea to help make your offer stronger is to get pre-approved and of course lock it in at the best possible interest rate and terms.
 Doing this beforehand is a wise choice so that when you find that home you can buy it and call it your perfect home.
 Talk to your mortgage specialist or banking institution and start today.
 It’s the best way to find out what you can afford and what your payment commitments will look like.